fcpp-experiments/oldnbr-evaluation/README.md

 ## Execution

+The goal of this case study is to count the number of the battery-powered IoT devices in the network, in a scenario with unstable connections.
+Among the nodes, a single *gateway* node is connected to electric power, hence it is selected as the source node where the total number of nodes will be computed.

 In order to run the case study, type the following command in a terminal:
 ```
 ./make.sh gui run -O [options] <target>